atick-faisal/label-studio/docs/source/guide/install_enterprise_docker.md

 ---
-title: Install Label Studio Enterprise On-premises using Docker Compose
+title: Install Annotation Hub Enterprise On-premises using Docker Compose
 short: Install using Docker
 type: guide
 tier: enterprise
 order: 0
 order_enterprise: 66
-meta_title: Install Label Studio Enterprise on-premises using Docker
+meta_title: Install Annotation Hub Enterprise on-premises using Docker
-meta_description: Install, back up, and upgrade Label Studio Enterprise with Docker to create machine learning and data science projects on-premises.
+meta_description: Install, back up, and upgrade Annotation Hub Enterprise with Docker to create machine learning and data science projects on-premises.
 section: "Install & Setup"
 parent_enterprise: "install_enterprise"
 ---

-Install Label Studio Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud.
+Install Annotation Hub Enterprise on-premises if you need to meet strong privacy regulations, legal requirements, or want to manage a custom installation on your own infrastructure using Docker or public cloud.
 If you want to use a different installation method:
-- You can use Kubernetes and Helm to deploy Label Studio Enterprise in the cloud.
-See [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html).
+- You can use Kubernetes and Helm to deploy Annotation Hub Enterprise in the cloud.
+See [Deploy Annotation Hub Enterprise on Kubernetes](install_enterprise_k8s.html).
-- You can run Label Studio Enterprise in an airgapped environment, and no data leaves your infrastructure.
-See [Install Label Studio Enterprise without public internet access](install_k8s_airgapped).
+- You can run Annotation Hub Enterprise in an airgapped environment, and no data leaves your infrastructure.
+See [Install Annotation Hub Enterprise without public internet access](install_k8s_airgapped).

-See [Secure Label Studio](security.html) for more details about security and hardening for Label Studio Enterprise.
+See [Secure Annotation Hub](security.html) for more details about security and hardening for Annotation Hub Enterprise.

-To install Label Studio Community Edition, see [Install Label Studio](https://labelstud.io/guide/install).
-This page is specific to the Enterprise version of Label Studio.
+To install Annotation Hub Community Edition, see [Install Annotation Hub](https://labelstud.io/guide/install).
+This page is specific to the Enterprise version of Annotation Hub.

 {% insertmd includes/deploy.md %}

-## Install Label Studio Enterprise using Docker
+## Install Annotation Hub Enterprise using Docker

 1. Log in to a Docker registry.
 2. Add the license file.
 3. Start the server using Docker Compose.

 ### Prerequisites
 Make sure you have an authorization token to retrieve Docker images and a current license file.
-If you are a Label Studio Enterprise customer and do not have access, [email support](mailto:support@humansignal.com) or open a ticket through our [support portal](https://support.humansignal.com/) to receive an authorization token and a copy of your license file.
+If you are a Annotation Hub Enterprise customer and do not have access, [email support](mailto:support@humansignal.com) or open a ticket through our [support portal](https://support.humansignal.com/) to receive an authorization token and a copy of your license file.

 Make sure [Docker Compose](https://docs.docker.com/compose/install/) is installed on your system.

-After you install Label Studio Enterprise, the app is automatically connected to the following running services:
+After you install Annotation Hub Enterprise, the app is automatically connected to the following running services:
 - PostgresSQL (versions 11, 12, 13)
 - Redis (version 5)

 ### Log in to a Docker registry

-You must be authorized to access Label Studio Enterprise images.
+You must be authorized to access Annotation Hub Enterprise images.

 Set up the Docker login to retrieve the latest Docker image:
 ```bash